SalesforceLabs/OrgCheck/docs/index8.classdiagram.md

 A `Dataset` can be defined as a data retriever.

-Most of the time, the dataset will use the salesforce manager to read information from the org (SOQL, SOSL, Tooling, Describe, etc.) and then will map that data into the corresponding `SFDC_*` object.
+Most of the time, the dataset will use the salesforce manager to read information from the org (SOQL, SOSL, Tooling, Describe, etc.) and then will map that data into the corresponding `Sfdc*` object.

-Data factories are used to create the `SFDC_*` objects and also to compute the objects' scores.
+Data factories are used to create the `Sfdc*` objects and also to compute the objects' scores.

 Scores are calculated based on the `SecretSauce` class.